 As they say, "A rose is still a rose by any other name."
 In AYP, the rose is

 long as proven practices (meditation, pranayama, etc.) and results are

 there.
 It can be called "Hinduism" too.
 Why not?
-Many in India feel comfortable with that,
+Many in India feel

-once.
 The whole journey, with the same practices, is made within a Christian

 times, and is bubbling up from within us in this very moment -- pure bliss

 I wish you all success on your chosen spiritual path.
 Enjoy!